MantuRana/GIT_command/README.md

 #
 git add .         # Add all changes in the current directory
 # Commit Changes:
-git commit -m "you can write any thing"
+git commit -m "you can write Anything"
 # View Commit History:
 git log
 # Create a New Branch: